gimindyjones/gimindyjones.github.io/about.md

 permalink: /about/
 ---

 Originally from South Korea, Gimin is a LA-native now based in SF.
 She draws inspiration from her environment.
-Naturally, her interest in Web Development and the tech sector has grown since graduating from UC Berkeley last year.
+Naturally, her interest in web development and the tech sector has grown since graduating from UC Berkeley last year.

 ### Currently